Susan Atkins fell in love with Charles Manson the minute she met him in San Francisco. She loved him so much that she

 A couple of days later, Atkins accompanied others — Watson, Manson, Kernwinkel, and Leslie Van Houten — to the home of Leno and Rosemary LaBianca.
 The LaBiancas would also be murdered by the Manson Family.
 Atkins, however, stayed in the car during the killings.

-After The Manson Murders: Prison, Marriage, and Death
+Life After The Manson Murders: Prison, Marriage, And Death

 In October 1969, Susan Atkins was arrested for the murder of Gary Hinman.
 In prison, she pulled the string loose to the rest of the Manson killings: Susan Atkins boasted to her cellmates that she was the one who killed Sharon Tate — and tasted her blood.